 The Heritage Management Plan (HMP) forms part of the Construction Environmental Management Plan (CEMP).

-This Plan outlines how Acciona Ferrovial Joint Venture (AFJV) will comply with and implement the applicable 'environmental requirements' for the Central Tunnelling Package (CTP) and identify how AFJV will manage the Aboriginal Cultural heritage and non-Aboriginal heritage impacts during construction of phase B1 in accordance with the Sydney Metro Phasing Report (Revision 1.2).
+This Plan outlines how Acciona Ferrovial Joint Venture (AFJV) will comply with and implement the applicable 'environmental requirements' for the Central Tunnelling Package (CTP) and identify how AFJV will manage the Aboriginal Cultural heritage and non-Aboriginal heritage impacts during construction of the CTP civils construction phase B1 and tunnelling construction phase B2 (in accordance with the Sydney Metro Phasing Report).